corelight/softsensor-docker-prototype/README.rst

 When the container first starts, if the dynamic content is enabled (see below) and is missing, the entry point script will reach out and pull the content.
 The frequency of each pull after the initial is either hourly or weekly, depending on how frequently the source might get updated.
 In all cases, if the content at the source has not changed since the last pull, nothing will change in the container.

 Configuring the content on the source host for each feature is outside the scope of this document.
-However, it could be as simple as adding the content to a locally assessable web server and exposing the directory via a URL.
+However, it could be as simple as adding the content to a locally reachable web server and exposing the directory via a URL.

 Configure the Cron Job Windows
 -------------------------------------